-IT'S ALL ABOUT CREATING LONG-TERM VALUE
+IT'S ALL ABOUT CREATING SUSTAINABLE VALUE

 However, how can architecture give form to the future wealth and welfare?
 How can it provide tangible solutions for the challenges that the Nordic countries face?
 According to Skovbjerg Larsen, it is about combining socially innovative architecture with market leading work processes.
-It is about creating well-documented, long-term value for both developers, end-users and for society.
+It is about creating 360° sustainable value for both developers, end-users and for society.